Take a look around your house, office or car.

 “Our goal is to facilitate the process of cargo shipments for fast and efficient delivery to our customers,” said Port Director and CEO Juan M. Kuryla.
 “Through our partnership with FECR, we are expanding access for shipments coming into and out of the port to reach their final destinations seamlessly and with great reliability.”

 To speed shipments inland, FECR runs multiple scheduled trains each day.
+In fact, FECR moves around 45,000 containers annually at PortMiami and has the capacity to handle up to 225,000 containers yearly.

 That’s important because FECR is a critical link between PortMiami and marketplaces across the United States.
 FECR delivers cargo to markets in North Florida within 10 hours.
 Thanks to connections with CSX Transportation and Norfolk Southern Railway, shipments arriving at port from places like South America and Asia can reach markets, such as Atlanta, Georgia and Charlotte, North Carolina, within two days, and 70% of the U.S. population within four days.